python/cpython/Doc/library/hashlib.rst

 .. data:: digest_size

-   The size of the resulting digest in bytes.
+   The size of the resulting hash in bytes.

+.. data:: block_size

+   The internal block size of the hash algorithm in bytes.

 A hash object has the following methods: